UmarFarooq-Ch/Django-Boilerplate/README.md

 # Boilerplate for Django Rest framework
-This project is a simple boilerplate of django-restframework with sigin and signup functions
+This project is a simple boilerplate of django-restframework with signin and signup functions

 ## FIRST TIME STEPS FOR BOILERPLATE